Reader Rabbit 3

-Reader Rabbit 3 is a 1993 educational video game, part of the Reader Rabbit franchise.
-It was released for DOS that year, but was released for Windows and Macintosh in 1994 under the title "Reader Rabbit 3 Deluxe!".
+Reader Rabbit 3 is an educational video game which is part of the Reader Rabbit series.
+It was released for MS-DOS in 1993, then in 1994 for Windows and Mac as Reader Rabbit 3 Deluxe!.

 Plot

 The game sees series protagonist Reader Rabbit join the Daily Skywriter, the daily newspaper for his home town Wordville.
 He has to identify the right information to put into his stories.
 The game was designed to build critical reading skills, by applying speech rules to a real-world scenario.

 Gameplay

 Reader Rabbit 3 is made up of five different activities that teach player's the structure of the English language.
 The following activities are: